What to Expect from PokerStars in 2023 & Beyond

 With all the game types and formats currently available at PokerStars, addition of new ones may seem redundant, but we can certainly expect current formats to keep evolving and some new games to appear in the later part of the year as well.

-There is a lot of exciting action all over the shot, so make sure to register for your account and become a part of one of the largest online poker platforms out there!
+There is a lot of exciting action all over the shot, so make sure to register for your account and become a part of one of the largest poker apps out there!